 The siting of the Fellowship Hall and the design of its 16,100 square feet of new construction, including connectors, take best advantage of the existing meeting spaces by joining the new facility to the Memorial Building and the former Beard Building.
 The new food service area will be strategically located so it can serve both the new multipurpose hall as well as many other meeting spaces within the Memorial Building and former Beard Building.
 Spaces within the Fellowship Hall and connected buildings will be flexible and versatile enough to accommodate five to ten functions simultaneously.

-In documenting our need, the Fellowship Hall Task Force contacted eight other churches who have large, multipurpose fellowship halls, and without exception, all attested to the positive impact the facilities have had on their churches and programs.
+In documenting our need, the Fellowship Hall Task Force contacted eight other churches that have large, multipurpose fellowship halls, and without exception, all attested to the positive impact the facilities have had on their churches and programs.

 With its generous, flexible floor plan and strategic location, the Fellowship Hall will create limitless possibilities for expanding existing programs and implementing new programs never before considered because of space constraints.
 All constituent groups within our church will benefit as children gather in the Fellowship Hall for creative play, young people socialize, adults meet for special presentations and workshops, and senior adults gather for programs and activities.
 Virtually any activity of the church that can benefit from food, fellowship, and community will be made easier and more enjoyable to more people by our new Fellowship Hall.